Yazidis: Origins

-Scholars have discovered many striking similarities between the Yazidis, the Yaresan and the Kurdish Alevis.
+The Yazidi religion shares similarities with those of the Yaresan and the Kurdish Alevis.
 The shared features among the three religions can be traced back to an ancient faith that was probably dominant among the western Iranic peoples, but distinct from Zoroastrianism and derived from the pre-Zoroastrian Iranic tradition.

 Early writers attempted to describe Yazidi origins, broadly speaking, in terms of Islam, or Persian, or sometimes even "pagan" religions; however, research published since the 1990s has shown such an approach to be simplistic.

 History

 Early history and origins

-Yezidism emerged in the 12th century when Sheikh Adi, who, after studying in Baghdad, established an order of his own called Adawiyya, mentioned in medieval Arabic sources as Akrad 'Adawiyya (Adawiyya Kurds), settled in Lalish valley and introduced his doctrines to the local Kurds at the time practicing an old Iranic faith, which although similar, was separate from Zoroastrianism and was of pre-Zoroastrian origin.
-After his death in 1162 AD, his disciples and successors blended his doctrines and teachings with the local and ancient Iranic traditions.
-Because of this, Yezidi tradition uses many terms, images and symbols of Sufi or Islamic origin, meanwhile still to a larger extent preserving pre-Islamic mythology, symbology, rituals, festivals and traditions.
+In the 12th century, Sheikh ‘Adī ibn Musafir, a Sufi Arab mystic of Umayyad origin and a scholar who had studied with prominent teachers in Baghdad such as ‘Uqayl al-Manbijī and Abū’l Wafā al-pulwānī, left Baghdad and established a zāwiya (Sufi convent) at Lalish.
+His order was called Adawiyya, the fallowers of the order are mentioned in medieval Arabic sources as Akrad 'Adawiyya (Adawiyya Kurds).
+At the time, Lalish was inhabited by a peasant Kurdish community whose beliefs included elements of ancient Iranian religions, which, although similar, was not only distinct from Zoroastrianism but actually of pre-Zoroastrian origin, and local veneration of Yazid ibn Mu’āwiya.
+Over time, the ascetic practices and teachings of Sheikh ‘Adī and his followers interacted with local beliefs, creating a syncretic religious system.
+After his death in 1162, his tomb became a pilgrimage site for both Muslims and non-Muslims, and Lalish became the central religious site for his followers.
+Over the following three centuries, this blend of Sufi Islamic and pre-Islamic Kurdish beliefs gradually developed into Yazidism as a distinct religion by the 15th century.

 Yezidism was embraced by many Kurdish tribes and emirates.
 Yezidi manuscripts, called mişûrs which were written down in the 13th century, contain lists of Kurdish tribes who were affiliated to Yezidi Pir saints.
 Only two of the total of 40 manuscripts have been published so far, namely the Mişûr of Pîr Sini Daranî and the Mişûr of Pîr Xetîb Pisî, the list in the Mişûr of Pîr Sini Daranî include some large tribes that have been mostly, or fully islamized today, including but not limited to the large Shikak, Reşan, Dumilî/Dumbuli, Memkan, Kîkan, and Musareşan tribes.
 In addition, Sherefkhan Bidlisi writes in Şerefname that seven of the most important Kurdish tribes were Yezidi.
 Yezidism was the official religion of numerous Kurdish emirates and principalities, including the principalities of Bohtan, Mahmudi, Donboli and the Emirate of Kilis.

 Territory and religious administrative structure

-Starting from the 14th century, Yezidis built up their own internal religious and political administrative apparatus in the areas that were inhabited by them.
+From the 14th century onward, Yazidis developed their own religious and political institutions in the regions where they lived.
 The Yezidi territory was divided into seven administrative centres, each having its own Sincaq (banner, flag, province, region), more commonly known as Tawis among the Yezidis.
 Sincaqs are sacred bronze effigies bearing the image of a bird or peacock to symbolize Tawûsî Melek.
 They serve as symbols of power for each administrative centre, namely: